-Like everything else in Mathematica, notebooks are ultimately symbolic expressions.
-When you edit notebooks—or apply high-level programmatic functions—Mathematica automatically updates these expressions.
+Like everything else in the Wolfram Language, notebooks are ultimately symbolic expressions.
+When you edit notebooks—or apply high-level programmatic functions—the Wolfram Language automatically updates these expressions.
 But if you look at the lowest level—say by opening a notebook file as text—you will see the underlying expressions, in which formatting constructs are represented as a hierarchy of low-level symbolic "boxes".

 Notebook — low-level symbolic representation for a notebook

 Cell — low-level representation for a cell in a notebook

 RowBox — low-level representation for a row of arbitrary elements

 GridBox — low-level representation of an arbitrary 2D layout